-One of the important aspects of improving the healthcare system for Americans through the Affordable Care Act passed into law in 2010 (healthcare reform) is an initiative announced in April 2011 that sets up a reward system for hospitals that focuses on quality of care, and maintainance of high levels of patient satisfaction.
+One of the important aspects of improving the healthcare system for Americans through the Affordable Care Act passed into law in 2010 (healthcare reform) is an initiative that created a reward system for hospitals that focuses on quality of care, and maintenance of high levels of patient satisfaction.

-As part of a bigger initiative called the Partnership for Patients, this focus on the quality of care will actually affect how hospitals are paid for Medicare patients.
-Since the "teeth" of the program affects their income, hospitals will be forced to improve their service to patients, or risk losing money.
-Since private insurers typically follow Medicare's lead, it's expected they, too, will align reimbursements with patient satisfaction.
+As part of a bigger initiative called the Partnership for Patients, this focus on the quality of care affects how hospitals are paid for Medicare patients.
+Since the "teeth" of the program affects their income, hospitals are forced to improve their service to patients, or risk losing money.
+Since private insurers typically follow Medicare's lead, it's expected they, too, will eventually align reimbursements with patient satisfaction.
 That means that within a few years, all patients will benefit from this new emphasis on patient satisfaction.

 Here's how it works:

-Beginning in October 2012, when patients are hospitalized, there will be certain tasks that will be measured to assess the quality of care provided to them.
+When patients are hospitalized, there are certain tasks that are measured to assess the quality of care provided to them.
 The majority of the tasks relate directly to standards of care.
 For example, a patient who arrives at the hospital in the midst of a heart attack must receive "fibrinolytic medication" (medication which dissolves bloodclots) within 30 minutes, or an antibiotic must be provided to a patient within an hour of a surgical incision to reduce the risk of that patient acquiring a surgery-triggered infection.

 Standards of care, also called best clinical practices, are one very important aspect of quality.
 However, hospital patients are usually unaware of whether those are being followed and rarely even know whether to ask about them.
 Therefore, patient satisfaction usually isn't dependent on them, and unless the patient or the family discovers later that a standard wasn't followed and the patient's recovery is diminished or the patient dies as a result, patients may never know whether those standards were followed.
 The total responsibility for measuring whether those standards are being followed will fall to the hospital.

-What patients will be aware of are the measurable aspects that we experience more cognitively.
+What patients are aware of, are the measurable aspects that we experience more cognitively.
 Communication with hospital personnel, attention to pain levels, explanations about medications, discharge instructions....
 These are all aspects of hospital care that patients experience - or don't experience - that we can quantify ourselves.

 To measure how satisfied we patients are with how we experienced our care, patients are surveyed randomly.
 The survey questions ask patients how satisfied they are with some or all of the following aspects of their care: